 - Other passengers requiring additional time or assistance

-Like most airlines, Frontier begins their boarding process 30 minutes prior to departure, but they shorten the process with fewer zones and have a goal of final boarding at 20 minutes out.
+Like most airlines, Frontier begins its boarding process 30 minutes prior to departure, but it shortens the process with fewer zones and have a goal of final boarding at 20 minutes out.